 SUPPORTING EXCHANGE STUDENTS AND SCHOLARS

 To further promote a more global and open society, the FFM works in partnership with the Council for Educational Travel, USA (CETUSA).
 CETUSA is a non-profit international student exchange organization coordinating exchange experiences for high school students, university students, and young professionals.
 We advocate for CETUSA’s High School Exchange Program by placing international students with host families in the Missoula area.
 We also promote CETUSA’s High School Study Aboard Program by placing American students for a year or semester of study abroad.
 Along with CETUSA, we invite all Missoula families interested in hosting an international exchange student.
-We welcome exchange students of any nationality, but have connections for placing students from the Nordic countries.
+We welcome exchange students of any nationality but have connections for placing students from the Nordic countries.
 For more information, feel free to contact Jenni Rohrbach by email.
-Jenni is an appointed Community Coordinator with CETUSA and in charge of the recruitment, placing, evaluations, and supervision of the High School Programs in the Missoula area.
+Jenni is an appointed Community Coordinator with CETUSA and is in charge of the recruitment, placement, evaluation and supervision of the High School Programs in the Missoula area.

-In collaboration with the University of Montana and Missoula County Public Schools, the FFM welcomes scholars and exchange students from the Nordic countries who are attending an academic semester or year in Missoula.
+In collaboration with the University of Montana and Missoula County Public Schools, the FFM welcomes scholars and exchange students from Nordic countries who are attending an academic semester or year in Missoula.
 Both Missoula public schools and the University of Montana provide the opportunity to present the Nordic countries and cultures to fellow classmates and teachers.

 If you are a Nordic student and are interested in involvement with the FFM, or are a teacher interested in having the FFM present the Nordic countries to your classroom, please contact us.